evannetwork/docker-core-ipfs/README.md

 ## Logging

-To access the log file from the masternode, you can use the command "docker logs -f --tail 1000 RUNNING_CONTAINER_NAME" to get the last 1000 log lines from the container.
+To access the log file from the authoritynode, you can use the command "docker logs -f --tail 1000 RUNNING_CONTAINER_NAME" to get the last 1000 log lines from the container.
 The RUNNING_CONTAINER_NAME can be replaced with the following names:

 - ipfs_cluster (IPFS Cluster)
 - ipfs_node (IPFS Node)